nasa/oceandata-notebooks/book/notebooks/oci/oci_data_visualization.md

 )
 ```

-Here we will download the data.
-If you have access to a AWS cloud instance, you could use `earthaccess.open` instead of `earthacces.download` at this step, to process in the cloud.
+Here we will open the datasets.

 ```{code-cell} ipython3
 path_moana = earthaccess.open(results_moana)